NFCHKK/mintisan.github.io/collections/classic/linux-kernel-module-programming-guide.md

 All modules end by calling either `cleanup_module` or the function you specify with the `module_exit` call.
 This is the exit function for modules; it undoes whatever entry function did.
 It unregisters the functionality that the entry function registered.

 Every module must have an entry function and an exit function.
-Since there's more than one way to specify entry and exit functions, I'll try my best to use the terms `entry function' and `exit function', but if I slip and simply refer to them as init_module and cleanup_module, I think you'll know what I mean.
+Since there's more than one way to specify entry and exit functions, I'll try my best to use the terms `entry function` and `exit function`, but if I slip and simply refer to them as `init_module` and `cleanup_module`, I think you'll know what I mean.

-3.1.2.
+#### 3.1.2.
 Functions available to modules

 Programmers use functions they don't define all the time.
 A prime example of this is `printf()`.
 You use these library functions which are provided by the standard C library, libc.
 The definitions for these functions don't actually enter your program until the linking stage, which insures that the code (for `printf()` for example) is available, and fixes the call instruction to point to that code.